ClayAucoin/codex-lv2-may-2025/guides/week2-vscode/lesson-5-vscode-settings/vscode-settings-lv2.md

 ### 🎯 Objective

-Set up color themes and configure tab size to personalize your editor's appearance and improve code readability.
+Set up color themes and configure minimap visibility to personalize your editor's appearance and improve code readability.

 ---